-Situated on the upper-floors of modern highrise this lavish hotel in Taipei offers a unique perspective of the Keelung River, the iconic Taipei 101, the Songshan region and …well, nearly the whole city!
+Situated on the upper floors of the modern highrise, this lavish hotel in Taipei offers a unique perspective of the Keelung River, the iconic Taipei 101, the Songshan region, and — well, nearly the whole city!
 You will be momentarily rendered speechless (and then quickly snap plenty of photos) of their unique Sky Lobby on the seventeenth floor, with a ‘in vogue without even trying’ vibe.

-The amba Taipei Songshan is one hotel you won’t have any desire to leave… ever – and with a scrupulous wood-fire restaurant on location (celebrated by locals for its ‘thank god its the end of the week’ weekend brunches), blisteringly fast WiFi, chic cocktail bar and oversized beds you can truly feel at home here!
+The amba Taipei Songshan is one hotel you won’t have any desire to leave… ever – and with a scrupulous wood-fire restaurant on location (celebrated by locals for its ‘thank God for its the end of the week’ weekend brunches), blisteringly fast WiFi, chic cocktail bar and oversized beds you can genuinely feel at home here!

-Hand’s down one of the best new hotels in Taipei, and one of our favourite hotels in the world – the amba Taipei Songshan hotel is the perfect place in Taipei to stay for hip and cool stay with a dose of refined luxury!
+Hand’s down one of the best new hotels in Taipei, and one of our favorite hotels in the world – the amba Taipei Songshan hotel is the perfect place in Taipei to stay for hip and cool stay with a dose of refined luxury!

 amba Taipei Ximending Hotel

 Housed on the upper levels of a recently renovated department store, this boutique hotel presents 160 designer rooms, a trendy casual dining/pizza restaurant and trendy bar pumping out hottest beats and live music on the weekends (not to mention the innovative cocktail collection!).
-Surprisingly however given it’s somewhat chaotic location, inside the hotel rooms is whisper-quiet providing a nice respite from the external world – and let’s be honest, when travelling everyone needs this at times!
+Surprisingly, however, given it’s somewhat chaotic location, inside the hotel rooms is whisper-quiet, providing a nice respite from the external world.
+Let’s be honest, when traveling —everyone needs this at times!